elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The try…catch construct has two main blocks, try and then catch blocks.
-First, the code in the try gets executed on the try block.
+First, the code in the try executes on the try block.
 If there is no error, it proceeds to execute and exit the code, skipping the catch.
 If there is an error in the try block, the catch gets invoked, and the error gets returned.</div><br />
   <div><strong>Technical Response:</strong> The try...catch construct has two main blocks: try, and then catch<br /><br />
   <strong>Steps:</strong><br /><br />
   <ol>
-    <li>First, the code in try &#123;...&#125; gets executed.</li>
+    <li>First, the code in try &#123;...&#125; executes.</li>
     <li>If there were no errors, then catch(err) is ignored: the execution reaches the end of try and goes on, skipping catch.</li>
     <li>If an error occurs, the try execution stops, and control flows to the beginning of catch(err).
 The err variable (we can use any name for it) contains an error object with details about what happened.</li>
   </ol>